mjordan/islandora_workbench_docs/docs/updating_nodes.md

 * The `update_mode` applies to all rows in your CSV; it cannot be specified for particular rows.
 * Updates apply to entire fields.
 Workbench cannot replace individual values in field.
 * Values in the `node_id` column can be numeric node IDs (e.g. `467`) or full URLs, including URL aliases.
-* You should include `validate_title_length: false` in your update configuration file, unless you are updating node titles.
 * If a node you are updating doesn't have a field named in your input CSV, Workbench will skip updating the node and add a log entry to that effect.
 * For `update` tasks where the `update_mode` is "delete", it doesn't matter if the column(s) in the input CSV are blank or contain values - the values in the corresponding Drupal fields are deleted in both cases.